-- Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons for Election Akio Mimura He fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
-We believe that he would fulfill his supervisory functions and provide valuable advice based on his insight as a company manager, which was acquired through many years of experience in a management role.
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons for Election Akio Mimura 0 He fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
+As an outside director, he is expected to make recommendations to our Board of Directors and to play a role in exercising an appropriate supervisory function.
+The reason for proposing him as a candidate is that he has properly fulfilled this expected role based on his insight as a specialist in business management acquired through many years of experience in a management role since he was appointed as a director of the Company.
 Furthermore, he does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that he is unlikely to cause conflicts of interest with general shareholders of the Company as an independent director.
 Masako Egawa She fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
-We believe that she would fulfill her supervisory functions and provide valuable advice based on her insight as a specialist in business management, which was acquired through many years of experience in financial institutions, involvement in academic activities related to corporate governance and experience at The University of Tokyo as an Executive Vice President.
+As an outside director, she is expected to make recommendations to our Board of Directors and to play a role in exercising an appropriate supervisory function.
+The reason for proposing her as a candidate is that she has properly fulfilled this expected role based on her insight into corporate management, etc. acquired through many years of experience in financial institutions, involvement in academic activities related to corporate governance, and experience at The University of Tokyo as an Executive Vice President since she was appointed as a director of the Company.
 Furthermore, she does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that she is unlikely to cause conflicts of interest with general shareholders of the Company as an independent director.
-Takashi Mitachi 0 He fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
-We believe that he would fulfill his supervisory functions and provide valuable advice based on his insight as a company manager, which was acquired through many years of experience in a consulting firm and a management role.
-Furthermore, he does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that he is unlikely to cause conflicts of interest with general shareholders of the Company as an independent director.